Looking for a list of productive things to do when you are bored at home? Try this one!

 Brainstorm your skill-set.
 What are you good at?

-Creating this list will take your mind off the craziness of 2020 and focus it instead on the future.
+Creating this list will take your mind off your current situation and focus it instead on the future.

 Having this list can also help you with your new job search and potential business ventures.